 by Rupert Sheldrake

 Cats themselves are a lot harder to study due to their reputation of not being as well trained when it comes to scientific study.
-They just don't co operate.
-I must admit, I am not much of a cat lover, so this information comes as no surprise to me, however this is a trait a lot of cat owners love.
+They just don't co-operate.
+I must admit, I am not much of a cat lover, so this information comes as no surprise to me, however, this is a trait a lot of cat owners love.
 Each to their own!
 Spiritually speaking, the Ancient Egyptians worshipped Cats due to their sacred connection Bastet the goddess of protection and warfare.
 Cats were a symbol of protection.
-Some believe that cats act as a spiritual protector and ward off evil spirits.
+Some believe that cats act as spiritual protectors and ward off evil spirits.
 They are thought by some to be a conduit of positive energy and can help rid any negative energy in your home.
 When the cat rubs itself against your leg, it is said that they are trying to share their energy with you.
 If you shoo them away, the transfer apparently does not complete.